 Yellow Medicine River.
-Cropland includes land used for the production of row crops, small grains, hay and rotation pasture.
+Cropland is used for the production of row crops, small grains, hay and rotation pasture.
 Pastureland is used primarily for the production of adapted domesticated forage species used for grazing.
 Rangeland differs from pastureland in that the natural vegetation is predominantly grasses and grass-like plants, forbs, and shrubs suitable for grazing or use as browse.
-Forest land is land used primarily for the production of wood crops and/or, if applicable, other compatible uses such as recreation, wildlife, grazing, and watershed improvement and protection.
+Forest land is used primarily for the production of wood crops and/or, if applicable, other compatible uses such as recreation, wildlife, grazing, and watershed improvement and protection.
 The urban and developed land includes nine cities and communities, public roads, and railroads.
 Other land uses include farmsteads, private roads, quarries and pits, and privately owned wildlife areas.
-The land use in the Yellow Medicine sub-basin consists of 348,000 acres of cropland (82.3 %), 37,400 acres of pastureland and rangeland (8.9%), 3,600 acres of forest land (0.9%), 3,000 acres of urban and built-up areas (0.7%), and 30,600 acres of other land (7.2%).
-Total acreage is 422,600.
+Land use in the Yellow Medicine sub-basin consists of 348,000 acres of cropland (82.3 %), 37,400 acres of pastureland and rangeland (8.9%), 3,600 acres of forest land (0.9%), 3,000 acres of urban and built-up areas (0.7%), and 30,600 acres of other land (7.2%).

 What's being done